liuhaibogit/Latent_ISP/README.md

 This is the repro-pack for the latent-ISP using bempp-cl and DeepSDF.
 It has the following structure:

-- `networks`: the network of DeepSDF.
-- `train`: you can train a new network with DeepSDF.
 - `optimize`: do the shape optimization.
 - `logs`: saving the network and optimizing results.